JoeBuildsStuff/autonomous-coding-multimodel/README.md

 # List available models for a provider
 python autonomous_agent_demo.py --provider openai --list-models

+# Enable verbose mode to log full JSON responses to file (for debugging)
+python autonomous_agent_demo.py --provider openai --verbose --project-dir ./my_project
+# Verbose logs are saved to logs/{model-name}-verbose-{timestamp}.md
 ```

 ## Important Timing Expectations

 > **Warning: This demo takes a long time to run!**

-- **First session (initialization):** The agent generates a `feature_list.json` with 200 test cases.
+- **First session (initialization):** The agent generates a `feature_list.json` with 50 test cases.
 This takes several minutes and may appear to hang - this is normal.

 - **Subsequent sessions:** Each coding iteration can take **5-15 minutes** depending on complexity and model.

-- **Full app:** Building all 200 features typically requires **many hours** of total runtime across multiple sessions.
+- **Full app:** Building all 50 features typically requires **many hours** of total runtime across multiple sessions.

 **Tip:** Modify `prompts/initializer_prompt.md` to reduce the feature count (e.g., 20-50 features) for faster demos.